Mamasodikov/medkpi-releases/README.md

 # medkpi-releases
-Private repo for releases of MedKPI (kiosk-app)
+Repo for releases of MedKPI (kiosk-app)